whykay-01/computer-architecture-nyush/README.md

 ## Contributing

-Contributions to the repository are welcome.
-If you find any errors or would like to add more examples, please feel free to create a pull request.
+Contributions to the repository are not going to be reviewed.
+The repo is created solely for the purpose of sharing the information and course materials.

 ## License